Being the successor of one of the most successful, most reliable and insane value-for-money portable vaporizers of all time: the Arizer Solo…

 Where to buy the Arizer Air:

+The smooth and elegant aluminum outer body looks and feels great.
+Except for the glass stem, The Arizer Air feels very sturdy.
 This is the combination we like to see with any vaporizer: elegance with sturdiness.

 Size & weight